• Services

 The other way a medium can enter a containment bladder is through a flange weld.
 The flange is the portion of the device that gets welded to the bladder material.
 The base of the stem is usually larger in diameter than the rest of the unit.
 You need to know the diameter in order to cut a proper-sized hole into the material so the stem can go through it easily.
 Once the flange is inserted into the bladder an electrode is placed over the stem, RF energy is applied, a seal is created, and the medium can be contained inside.
 Ports with weldable flanges come in a range of sizes.
 The most common configurations are straight, 45-degree angle, or 90-degree angle, and the minimum diameter of a flange is normally about 3/4″.
 However, they can be custom-made to fit the needs of the end user.
 Regardless of the configuration, the port is attached to a flat surface on the bladder but not too close to its edge.
 There is no limit to the number of ports any containment bladder can have.
 Either air or another chosen medium enters and leaves the containment bladder through a small stem or extension.
 You can either blow into it or force the medium into the bladder with a pump.
 Flange weld ports are straight and perpendicular to the flange.
 Often, they are pitched so that the port comes out slightly and then bends to a 90-degree angle.
 This type of port works well when you need to attach something that needs to be approached from a horizontal perspective rather than a vertical one.
 It should be noted that there may be limitations that require a low-profile stem, which can impact whether the port is straight, or at an angle.

-Best uses for a flange weld
+Best uses for a Flange Weld

 A flange weld is often identified by its screw-on cap.
 The cap sits over the open port, and that allows the medium to enter and exit the bladder.
 This type of port can be seen on boxes of wine, but has a multitude of other uses.
 Flange welds must be watertight to protect the medium that is contained in the bladder.